gvwilson/sql-tutorial/CONTRIBUTING.md

 -   Use `{% raw %}{% include single.md file="dir/file.ext" %}{% endraw %}`
     in `index.md` to include an arbitrary text file *without* automatically including output.
     (Note that `single` requires a directory name such as `src` or `out` but `double` does not.)

+-   Use `{% raw %}{% include exercise.md %}{% endraw %}` to introduce a numbered exercise.
+    Do not leave a blank link between the inclusion and the text of the exercise.

 -   By default, file inclusion strips out everything between `-- [keep]` and `-- [/keep]` for SQL files and `# [keep]` and `# [/keep]` for Python files.